gkossakowski/gkossakowski.github.io/content/posts/2021-01-08---The-slim-shady-year-part-one.md

 therapists) discovered that I had a condition called visual suppression caused by convergence insufficiency.
-In a nutshell, we suspected that my [ski accident](https://gkossakowski.medium.com/silicon-valley-exit-event-the-hard-landing-bb9c3125e25) might have left a small residual damage in my brain's perceptual regions that are closely linked with the sense of balance.
-Adductor is one of the muscles that participate in stabilizing hips and balance maintenance.
+In a nutshell, we suspected that my [ski accident](https://gkossakowski.medium.com/silicon-valley-exit-event-the-hard-landing-bb9c3125e25) might have left small residual damage in my brain's perceptual regions linked with the sense of balance.
+Adductor is one of the muscles that stabilize hips and balance maintenance.

 One of the challenges you face when dealing with a mysterious condition is that there's a lot of guesswork and false hopes involved.
 The trick is to stay open